 - Log in to SalesForce

-You Need VPN to:
+You Do Need VPN from off-campus to:

 - Connect to network file shares (Like S:\, H:\ and U:\ Drives, or folders on any University or Department file server.